feature-engine/feature_engine/docs/imputers/ArbitraryValueImputer.rst

 ArbitraryNumberImputer
 ======================
 The ArbitraryNumberImputer() replaces missing data with an arbitrary value determined by the user.
 It works only with numerical variables.
-A list of variables can be indiacated, or the imputer will automatically select all numerical variables in the train set.
+A list of variables can be indicated, or the imputer will automatically select all numerical variables in the train set.

 .. code:: python